emlid/emlid-docs/docs/reach/common/tutorials/analyzing-logs.md

 * **For Reach M+ rover mounted on UAV only**: make sure that you isolated Reach M+ unit with aluminum foil to eliminate the interference from UAV hardware components

 * **For Reach M+ rover mounted on UAV only**: make sure that antenna ground plane is conductive and at least 70 x 70 mm.
-[You can read more about antenna placement here](https://docs.emlid.com/reachm-plus/antenna-placement/)
+You can read more about antenna placement in this [guide](https://docs.emlid.com/reachm-plus/antenna-placement/)

 ### Improving the Solution